 In recent years, Germany has liberalized the bus network in the country, with a lot of services now serving those with more time than money.

 See also: Interactive Rail Map of Germany Plan your route and get train times, journey times and prices

-Top Two Destinations in Bavaria: Munich and Nuremberg
+Top Two Destinations: Munich and Nuremberg

 Most visitors to Bavaria have heard of Munich and Nuremberg.
 Which should you stay in?
 Without a doubt, Munich.
 It's a far bigger city with a lot more to do than Nuremberg.
 But do visit Nuremberg, it's an easy day trip from Munich.

 - Visit the English Garden, one of the biggest city parks in Europe